 In a small number of cases an SP interview was started but not completed.
 Cases were considered as complete SP interviews if the break-off occurred after the PA section, i.e. all self-report items on functioning had been administered.
 Based on this criterion, most of these interviews were retained as complete cases (e.g. in Round 1, 92 of 94 break-off cases; in Round 2, 21 of 22 break-off cases).
 Variables that identify a break-off case and the interview section and question where the break-off occurred are in the SP file (r#breakoffst and r#breakoffqt).
-Missing
+Missing value codes from the point of break-off follow patterns for DK responses (-8 and -1 combinations).

-&lt;sup>2 In Round 1, if a child or a household member other than a spouse/partner served as a proxy respondent for the SP, date of birth was unintentionally skipped.
+2 In Round 1, if a child or a household member other than a spouse/partner served as a proxy respondent for the SP, date of birth was unintentionally skipped.
 Date of birth was collected for all proxy respondents starting in Rounds 2.

-&lt;sup>3By design, not collected for household members with relationship codes 25-36, 91, or 92.
+3By design, not collected for household members with relationship codes 25-36, 91, or 92.

-&lt;sup>4 Round 1 only.
+4 Round 1 only.

-&lt;sup>5See Appendix Table 1 for details on relationship status.
+5See Appendix Table 1 for details on relationship status.

-&lt;sup>6Only for children in household.
+6Only for children in household.